-Grad Grade Values (per semester hour) А Excellent 4 points В Above Average 3 points С Average 2 points D Below Average 1 point F Failure 0 points (hours attempted used in GPA calculation) СР Credit Pending 0 points (hours attempted not used in GPA calculation) I Incomplete 0 points (hours attempted not used in GPA calculation) S Satisfactory 0 points (hours earned, hours attempted not used in GPA calculation) NC No Credit 0 points (hours attempted not used in GPA calculation) R Repeated 0 points (course repeated at later date, passing grade replaces F) W Withdrawn 0 points (hours attempted not used in GPA calculation) AF Academic Fresh Start 0 points (hours attempted not used in GPA calculation)
+Α 4 points В 3 points С 2 points D 1 point F 0 points (hours attempted used in GPA calculation) CP (Credit Pending) 0 points (hours attempted not used in GPA calculation) I (Incomplete) 0 points (hours attempted not used in GPA calculation) S (Satisfactory) 0 points (hours earned, hours attempted not used in GPA calculation) NC (No Credit) 0 points (hours attempted not used in GPA calculation) R (Repeated) 0 points (course repeated at later date, beginning 1997 passing grade replaces F; beginning 2017 passing grade replaces D or F) W (Withdrawn) 0 points (hours attempted not used in GPA calculation) AF (Academic Fresh 0 points (hours attempted not used in GPA calculation) Start)

 The grade point average (GPA) will be computed using grades from all courses taken under the ABCDF system.
 Hours earned under the S/NC grading system count toward graduation but not in the GPA calculation.
 S is equivalent to C or better in the ABCDF system.
 Courses taken under the S/NC option are limited to a total of 12 semester hours and to no more than one course per semester.
-An exception will be made for EDU410, 430, 440, 470 and PE470.
+An exception will be made for EDU410, EDU430, EDU440, EDU470, MAT100D, and PE470.

 A student requesting the S/NC option must obtain the consent of his or her faculty advisor.
 The S/NC option may not be exercised for courses within the discipline of a student's declared major, minor or specialization, nor for any course required within the student's major, minor or specialization.
-In extraordinary circumstances, a faculty advisor may petition the Vice President for Academic Affairs & Dean of the Faculty for reasonable exceptions to these limits.
+In extraordinary circumstances, a faculty advisor may petition the Office of the Provost for reasonable exceptions to these limits.

 A grade of I (incomplete) may be recorded when the instructor feels the course work is incomplete for reasons beyond the student's control.
 It may not be employed as an extension of the term to provide an opportunity for the student to raise a grade already earned.
 If the course work is not successfully completed in the following semester (excluding summer session), the grade automatically becomes an F or No Credit.
-For students in the Adult Degree Program, the I recorded in Term I or II must be removed by the end of Term IV in the following spring semester; the I recorded in Term III, IV or V must be removed by the end of Term II during the following fall semester.
+For students in the Adult Degree Program, the grade of I recorded in Term I or II must be removed by the end of Term IV in the following spring semester; the grade of I recorded in Term III, IV or V must be removed by the end of Term II during the following fall semester.

 Information regarding grades and grade point averages is available through WebAdvisor.
-The Office of Academic Records will not release such information by telephone or e-mail.
-Inquiries must be made in person or in writing.
+The Office of Academic Records will not release such information by telephone or non-Coker email.
+Inquiries must be made in person or in writing using your Coker email.